 "Teacher shortages mean classroom support staff are doing work normally done by qualified teachers, suggests a survey of union members.

 Some two-thirds of almost 700 classroom supervisors who responded felt they did the work of supply teachers, says the Association of Teachers and Lecturers.
+"This can only lead to lower educational standards," said ATL general secretary Mary Bousted.

 The government said support staff should not be used to replace teachers."